brabli/auto-carousel/README.md

 ## Contributing

-There are some `npm` commands you can run inside this repo:
+There are some `pnpm` commands you can run inside this repo:

-`npm run build` Build the minified package for prod.
+`pnpm run build` Build the minified package for prod.

-`npm run watch` Watch for changes and build the package on save.
+`pnpm run watch` Watch for changes and build the package on save.

-`npm run serve` Start a local web server using [local-web-server](https://www.npmjs.com/package/local-web-server).
+`pnpm run serve` Start a local web server using [local-web-server](https://www.npmjs.com/package/local-web-server).
 When writing this package I added a `/web` directory with a basic web page to test different carousel options.